-Using the Hood Pin Using the Antenna Programming Assistance Button (A.P.A.B.)
-Press and hold the hood pin for 4 seconds.
+Using the Antenna Programming Assistance Button (A.P.A.B.)
 Make sure that the hood is closed.
-Release the hood pin.
-The parking lights will turn ON.
-Turn the ignition key to the IGNITION ON (RUN) position.
-While the parking lights are ON, press the hood pin once more and release immediately.
-The parking lights will turn ON and stay ON for 20 seconds. • Within 5 seconds, press the programming button on the antenna twice for 1 second each time.
-The LED will come ON solid.
-You now have 20 seconds to select one of the sub-menus. • You now have 20 seconds to select one of the sub-menus.
-Note: To exit programming mode, close the hood.
+Turn the ignition key to the IGNITION ON (RUN) position. • Within 5 seconds, press the programming button on the antenna twice for 1 second each time.
+The LED will come ON solid. • You now have 20 seconds to select one of the sub-menus.
 Note: To exit programming mode, press on the antenna button once (the LED will come ON) and release.